openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 Below is the complete code of our webcam-grabbing .cpp file.
 As you might expect, the `ofVideoGrabber` object provides many more options and settings, not shown here.
 These allow you to do things like listing and selecting from available camera devices; setting your capture dimensions and framerate; and (depending on your hardware and drivers) adjusting parameters like camera exposure and contrast.

 Note that the example segregates our heavy computation into `update()`, and rendering our graphics into `draw()`.
-This is a recommended pattern.
+This is a recommended pattern for structuring your code.

 ```cpp
 // Example 2.
 An application to capture, invert,